MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ### Connect your docker to the ACR instance

+> [!NOTE]
+> This article uses the [`az acr build`](/cli/azure/acr#az-acr-build) command to build  and push the Docker image to the Container Registry, without using `username` and `password` of the Container Registry.
+It's still possible to use username and password with `docker login` and `docker push`.
+Using username and password is less secure than passwordless authentication.

 Sign in to the ACR instance.
 Signing in lets you push an image.
 Use the following commands to verify the connection:

 ```azurecli